centomila/F13-F24-With-CapsLock-AHK-v2/Readme.md

 ### Running the Script

 1. Download and install [AutoHotkey v2](https://www.autohotkey.com/v2/).
-2. Clone this repository or download the script file.
+2. Clone this repository
-3. Place the `F13Icons` folder with `F13-OFF.ico` and `F13-ON.ico` icons in the same directory as the script.
-4. Run the script by double-clicking the `.ahk` file.
+3. Run the script by double-clicking the `.ahk` file.

-### Using the Compiled EXE
+### Using the Compiled EXE / I don't want to install AutoHotkey, I just want to use the `F13`-`F24` keys!

 For users who do not want to install AutoHotkey and just need a utility to use the `F13`-`F24` keys, the repository contains a compiled executable:

 1. Download the compiled `.exe` file from the repository.
-2. Place the `F13Icons` folder with `F13-OFF.ico` and `F13-ON.ico` icons in the same directory as the executable.
+Both 32-bit and 64-bit versions are available.
-3. Run the executable by double-clicking the `.exe` file.
+2. Run the executable by double-clicking the `.exe` file.

 ## Usage

 1. Use the Caps Lock key to switch between `F1`-`F12` and `F13`-`F24` functionalities.
-2. Access the systray menu for Help, About, or to Exit the application.
+2. Right click on the systray icon to open the menu for _Help_, view the _About_, or to _Exit_ the application.
+    - The default action (double click) open a message box with an help message.
+The help message is available in 5 languages (English, German, Spanish, French, Italian) detected by the os language.
+    - The _about_ action open a message box with some info about the author and the license.
+5 languages (English, German, Spanish, French, Italian).
+    - The _Exit_ action closes the application without asking for confirmation.

 ## The Basic `F13`-`F24` Key Remapping